onthebay98/DunderMifflin/README.md

 # Dunder Mifflin Gender Equity and Termination Analysis

-We use a headcount dataset from a fictional paper company, "Dunder Mifflin," to generate analyses in response to the following two sample requests:
+I use a headcount dataset from a fictional paper company, "Dunder Mifflin," to generate analyses in response to the following two sample requests:

 Request 1: The Head of Compensation is interested in visualizing and identifying disparities in salary equity by gender in North America for the less than 1 year, 1-2 years, and 3+ years tenure groups.